dhellmann/pymotw/PyMOTW/cgitb/index.rst

 Exception Properties
 ====================

-In addition to the local variables from each stack frame, cgitb shows all properties of the exception object.
+In addition to the local variables from each stack frame, :mod:`cgitb` shows all properties of the exception object.
 If you have a custom exception type with extra properties, they are printed as part of the error report.